hashicorp/hcp-terraform-operator/docs/agentpool.md

 # `AgentPool`

-`AgentPool` controller allows managing [Terraform Cloud Agent Pools](https://developer.hashicorp.com/terraform/cloud-docs/agents/agent-pools), [Terraform Cloud Agent Tokens](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#agent-api-tokens) and can perform TFC agent scaling.
+`AgentPool` controller allows managing [HCP Terraform Agent Pools](https://developer.hashicorp.com/terraform/cloud-docs/agents/agent-pools), [HCP Terraform Agent Tokens](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#agent-api-tokens) and can perform TFC agent scaling.
 The Kubernetes CR acts as a single source of truth.
 It means that all Agent Pool changes made outside of the CR will be returned to the state specified in the CR.

 ## Agent Pool Custom Resorce

 Please refer to the [CRD](../config/crd/bases/app.terraform.io_agentpools.yaml) and [API Reference](./api-reference.md#agentpool) to get the full list of available options.

-In the following example, we are going to create a new Terraform Cloud Agent Pool with 3 agent tokens.
+In the following example, we are going to create a new HCP Terraform Agent Pool with 3 agent tokens.
 Take a look at the [Prerequisites](./usage.md#prerequisites) before proceeding further.

 1. Create a YAML manifest.